nicholasrq/redux-process/readme.md

 store.dispatch({ type: "DECREASE" }) //=> Count is 1
 ```

-## Using named actions
+## Using Named Actions

-Named actions is a handy tool designed to avoid actions types sharing over your app and keep them only as a system-level names.
-The only place where you can see actions types is the reducer declaration file.
+Named Actions is a handy tool designed to avoid action types sharing over your app and keep them only as a system-level names.
+The only place where you can see action types is the reducer declaration file.

-To setup named actions Processor provides a `wrap(store)` function
+To setup Named Actions Processor provides a `wrap(store)` function

 ```javascript
 const store = createStore(preducers.reducer);